flipzoid82/CPSC_411-HW1/README.md

       <activity android:name=".[JAVA_FILE]">

-      where JAVA_FILE = LinearActivity.java to run the first version and JAVA_FILE = Java_plusXMLActivity.java to run
-      the second version.
+where JAVA_FILE = LinearActivity to run the first version and JAVA_FILE = Java_plusXMLActivity to run the second version.